LukeOnuke/lmark/README.md

 # mdedit
- An aplication that allows you to easly open markdown files anywhere
+An aplication that allows you to easly open, edit and export md files.

+**_currently in early development_**